 I checked with three large battery manufacturers for their recommendations on alkaline battery disposal.
 Overall, I was displeased.

-Duracell: “Our alkaline batteries are composed primarily of common metals—steel, zinc, and manganese—and do not pose a health or environmental risk during normal use or disposal…Therefore, alkaline batteries can be safely disposed of with normal household waste, everywhere but California.”
-They encourage customers to contact the local government for disposal options in their area.
+Duracell: “Our alkaline batteries are composed primarily of common metals—steel, zinc, and manganese—and do not pose a health or environmental risk during normal use or disposal…Therefore, alkaline batteries can be safely disposed of with normal household waste, everywhere but California.”14 They encourage customers to contact the local government for disposal options in their area.

-Vermont passed a law that implements Extended Producer Responsibility: “A 2016 law now requires primary battery producers, such as Duracell, to fund a free statewide collection and recycling program.”
+Vermont passed a law that implements Extended Producer Responsibility.
+A state law passed in 2016 law that requires primary battery producers, such as Duracell, to fund a free statewide collection and recycling program.
 Yay for Vermont!

 Energizer shucks responsibility on the website.
 They also take credit for an effort to which they did not contribute.
 “Since its inception in 1994, Call2Recycle has recycled over 100 million pounds of used rechargeable batteries.
 This national mindset to recycle has enabled Energizer® to pioneer technology that reuses battery material to create new batteries.
-So already we’re helping to make a difference.”
-No, they’re not.
+So already we’re helping to make a difference.”16 No, they’re not.
 If these statements were true, they’d take responsibility for the afterlife of disposable batteries.

-Image by Photoshot from Pixabay
+Image by Photoshot from Pixabay.

 Where can you recycle batteries?

-Image courtesy of Care2Recycle.org
+Image courtesy of call2recycle.org.

 There are a few places you can pay to recycle alkaline batteries, but it’s very costly for us as consumers:

-• Call2Recycle sells a box for $45 for battery recycling and other items.
+Call2Recycle sells a box for $68 for battery recycling and other items.

-• BigGreenBox also sells one for $63.
+BigGreenBox also sells one for $71.95.

 Solutions